mapninja/CV/README.md

   A pilot to test the utility and feasibility of a project to digitize, georeference, mosaic and make accessible the Yale Map Department's collection of Sanborn Fire Insurance Maps, and similar series.
 For the pilot, I took previously digitized images of the 1911 Atlas of New Haven, georeferenced, mosaicked and tilecached them using, primarily, Esri-based tools.
 I then published the map series as a tile service using Esri's ArcGIS Online for Organization's hosted service capabilities and JavaScript Map Application Templates.
 The application incorporated responsive design and can leverage GPS location on mobile devices for use in the field.
 THe application is currently used by the University Librarian as a demonstration of innovative transformations of Library Collections for supporting research and teaching,
 ____
 ###Talks & Consulting
+####NEARC Education Users Conference Keynote, Mystic, CT.
+Oct 2015
+  "A Little Bit of Code Can Go a Long Way!"
+How learning __about__ code can give non-programming GIS Specialists superpowers
 ####Nature Conservancy, NYC.
 July 2014
   Taught a day-long workshop with NYC Nature Conservancy Interns on the design, implementation and use of a Tree Survey System based upon ArcGIS Online and Collector for ArcGIS.
 The project established the infrastructure for an ongoing survey of trees in Prospect Park.
-Facilitator: Rachel Holmes - rholmes@TNC.ORG

 ####"Making Spatial Decisions with Remote Sensing" Workshop.
 Geotech Conference.
 Dallas, TX.
 Feb 2014.
   Taught a 3-hour Remote Sensing with ArcGIS Imagery Analyst workshop for High School students and K-12 Educators.

-####“Tales of a Geospatial Swiss Army Knife”  "Spatial Analysis with ArcGIS" workshop. at Geotech Conference.
+####“Tales of a Geospatial Swiss Army Knife” & "Spatial Analysis with ArcGIS" workshop. at Geotech Conference.
 Dallas, TX.
 March 2013
   Taught a 3-hour Spatial Analysis workshop, using John Snow's 1854 Cholera Map as a base dataset.
 Also presented my work supporting archaeological investigation in Tell Leilan, Syria, Martha's Vineyard and Mongolia.